singh-man/books/crackingTheCoding/19_hints.md

 - \#279.
 10.9    Think about the previous hint in the context of rows.
 - \#280.
 8.5     Alternatively,  if you're doing 9 * 7, you could do 4\*7, double that, and then add 7.
 - \#281.
 10.7    Try using one pass to get it down to a range of values, and then a second pass to find a specific value.
 - \#282.
 6.6     Suppose there were exactly one blue-eyed person.
 What would that person see?
-When wouId they leave?
+When would they leave?
 - \#283.
 7.6     Which will be the easiest pieces to match first?
 Can you start with those?
 Which will be the next easiest, once you've nailed those down?
 - \#284.
 6.2     If two events are mutually exclusive (they can never occur simultaneously), you can add their probabilities together.
 Can you find a set of mutually exclusive events that represent making two out of three hoops?
 - \#285.
 9.2     A breadth-first search is probably better.
 A depth-first search can wind up going on a long path, even though the shortest path is actually very short.
 Is there a modification to a breadth-first search that might be even faster?